SuperNova76/TopCPToolKit/docs/settings/met.md

 : the input jet container.

 `electrons`
-: the input electron container.
+: the input electron container, with a possible selection, in the format `container` or `container.selection`.

 `muons`
-: the input muon container.
+: the input muon container, with a possible selection, in the format `container` or `container.selection`.

 `photons`
-: the input photon container.
+: the input photon container, with a possible selection, in the format `container` or `container.selection`.

 `taus`
-: the input tau container.
+: the input tau container, with a possible selection, in the format `container` or `container.selection`.

 !!! note
     Defining a jet container is mandatory, but all other input containers are optional.